Environmental Impact Assessment Ordinance

 2. runoff quantity and quality control;

-3. identification and elimination of point source discharges;
+3. identification and minimization of point source discharges;

 4. prevention of "first flush" pollution;

-5. elimination of discharges into poor flushing areas except artificial wetlands designed for pollution abatement.
+5. avoidance of discharges into poor flushing areas except artificial wetlands designed for pollution abatement;

 2.4 Toxic and Prohibited Substances

-2.4.1 The criteria are that there shall be no threat to ecological and human health and that pollution must be controlled at source by pollution prevention, pretreatment, and recycle and reuse.
-Substances that are toxic, persistent and accumulative in water, sediment or biota, and that cannot be rendered harmless by dilution, dispersion and other natural processes of the aquatic system and for which no numerical water quality criteria are available must be controlled vigorously at source with the ultimate aim to achieve complete elimination.
-Discharges of substances of high-level radioactivity are prohibited.
+2.4.1 The criteria are that there shall be no threat to aquatic life through control of toxic substances mainly at source by pollution prevention, pretreatment, and recycle and reuse.
+Substances that are toxic, persistent and accumulative in water, sediment or biota, and that cannot be rendered harmless by dilution, dispersion and other natural processes of the aquatic system and for which no numerical water quality criteria are available shall be controlled at source.
+Discharges of radioactive substances are prohibited.

 Back